mongodb/mongodbatlas-cloudformation-resources/README.md

-# MongoDB Atlas Cloudformation Resources
+# MongoDB Atlas Resource Provider for CloudFormation

-This is the repository for the Terraform MongoDB Atlas CloudFormation, which allows one to use Cloudformation with MongoDB's Database as a Service offering, Atlas.
+This is the repository for the MongoDB Atlas Resource Provider for CloudFormation, which allows one to use CloudFormation to programmatically manage MongoDB Atlas, MongoDB's Database as a Service offering.
 Learn more about Atlas at  [https://www.mongodb.com/cloud/atlas](https://www.mongodb.com/cloud/atlas)

 For general information about CloudFormation, visit the [official website](https://aws.amazon.com/cloudformation) and the [GitHub project page](https://github.com/aws-cloudformation/).

 # Support, Bugs, Feature Requests

-Support for the MongoDB Atlas CloudFormation resource provider is provided under MongoDB Atlas support plans.
+Support for the MongoDB Atlas Resource Provider for CloudFormation is provided under MongoDB Atlas support plans, starting with Developer.
 Please submit support questions within the Atlas UI.
 Support questions submitted under the Issues section of this repo will be handled on a "best effort" basis.
 Bugs should be filed under the Issues section of this repo.

 Feature requests can be submitted at https://feedback.mongodb.com/forums/924145-atlas - just select the CloudFormation resource provider as the category or vote for an already suggested feature.